Blood Sugar Levels

 Low Blood Sugar

-When your blood sugar is low, your brain and cells do not have the fuel they need to function.
-If it gets low enough, hypoglycemia can lead to fainting, seizures, coma, and death.
+Glucose is your body’s primary energy source.
+Without it, your brain and cells do not have the fuel they need to function.
+If it gets low enough, hypoglycemia can lead to fainting, seizures, coma, and even death.

-The first signs of low blood sugar are usually feeling shaky and hungry and looking pale.
+The first signs of low blood sugar are usually feeling shaky, hunger, and looking pale.
 You may also have:

 • A racing heart